 In your confirmatory application, you do not put forward any arguments to establish the necessity to have the data transmitted for a specific purpose in the public interest.
-In fact, you expressly mention '[p]lease note that I do not expect or wish to receive personal data'.
 Therefore, the European Commission does not have to examine whether there is a reason to assume that the data subjects' legitimate interests might be prejudiced.